alokmuskan/Face-Identification-Blockchain-Verification/README.md

 - Models: YuNet (face detection) and SFace (face recognition) from OpenCV Zoo, used through `opencv-contrib-python`.
 They must be downloaded once with `tools/fetch_models.py`.
 - Matching is against **enrolled subjects** only — the pipeline identifies a face, then (only on a match) looks the probe up on the web.
 - The built-in Flask dev server is for local use only.
+- The on-chain contract currently stores one latest record per subject.
+For a longer audit trail, a per-post append-only registry would be a natural extension.

 ## Tests